 Safety: improved by a factor of 3-4 times coping with the expected traffic increase.

-Current systems and technologies in the frequency band 960 - 1164 MHz
+Current and future systems and technologies in the frequency band 960 - 1164 MHz

-To be confirmed/completed by ICAO, AC, DEF
+To be confirmed/completed by ICAO, AC, DEF, EUROCONTROL

+To make short sentences in each table to introduce current and future systems in the band 960-1164 MHz

+Reference to be added regarding the RNSS in 1164-1215 MHz

-The band 960-1215 MHz is a prime radionavigation band which is used intensively, and extensively, to support a number of aviation systems, for both civil and military purposes.
-According to the Frequency Spectrum Management Panel (FSMP), the ICAO position is no change for the use of the frequency band 960-1 164 MHz by the aeronautical mobile (R) service as refers to the Resolution 417 regarding the WRC-19 Agenda item 4.
+The frequency band 960-1164 MHz is a prime radionavigation band which is used intensively, and extensively, to support a number of aviation systems, for both civil and military purposes.
+It is important to note that prime radionavigation systems operate up to 1215 MHz.
+Moreover, the adjacent band 1164-1215 MHz is allocated to the radionavigation-satellite service (RNSS) (space-to-Earth).

+The ICAO position is no change for the use of the frequency band 960-1 164 MHz by the aeronautical mobile (R) service as refers to the Resolution 417 regarding the WRC-19 Agenda item 4.

 The following tables provide preliminary information on systems designed for use in the band 960-1164 MHz.
 It should be noted that some of the uses quoted may extend beyond the band and the lists of systems may not be complete.